As the Love Continues: Reception

 As the Love Continues was nominated for the Mercury Prize in 2021, but lost out to Arlo Parks.
 On 23 October 2021, the album won the Scottish Album of the Year Award.

 Track listing

 The album was released on CD and via download with 11 tracks.
 Deluxe versions are also available, including vinyl editions and a box set, some of which feature a bonus disc (12" vinyl or CD) containing five unreleased demos.

+All songs written by Stuart Braithwaite, Dominic Aitchison, and Barry Burns respectively as noted.